-Note: all 7 experts provide their BEST tips for running hills.
+Note: all 7 experts provide their BEST tips for hill running.
 So be sure to read each tip, and most importantly, apply their tips to your running FAST to achieve FAST results.

-So without further ado, here are the experts…
+So without further ado, here are the hill running experts…

 ~Professional Ultra Runner for Salomon and Coach

 “Treat the hill as an equal.
 There is no point in labeling it ‘bad’, ‘tough’, ‘annoying’ or any other negative connotation.
 Run hills with a positive attitude.”